Andrew Huberman Breathing Methods vs Daoist Internal Observation

 Integrating Both

 Use science for immediate regulation and tradition for deep cultivation.
-In urgent moments, apply the physiological sigh.
-For long‑term growth, practice Internal Observation—guarding the dantian and breathing with embodied awareness.
+In urgent moments, apply physiological sigh; for long‑term change, practice Internal Observation—guard the dantian and breathe with embodied awareness.